 Second Grade Course of Study

-Students will be introduced to quality literature to include narrative text as well as expository texts.
-As students become more fluent readers, they will make critical-thinking observations about the content of each text.
-Through balanced reading instruction, students will learn strategies enabling fluency improvement as well as comprehension.
+Students will also be introduced to quality literature to include narrative text as well as expository texts.
+As students become more fluent readers, they will make critical thinking observations about the content of each text.
+Through balanced reading instruction students will learn strategies enabling fluency improvement as well as comprehension.
 Through this lens of instruction students will be able to transfer each strategy into the reading of God's Word.
-Texts include: Flat Stanley, Mummies in the Morning, Mummies and Pyramids, The Boxcar Children, Eve of the Emperor Penguin, Penguins and Antarctica, Charlotte’s Web, and Little House in the Big Woods.
+Additional texts include: Flat Stanley, The Boxcar Children, Eve of the Emperor Penguin, Penguins and Antarctica, Charlotte’s Web, and Little House in the Big Woods.

 Mathematics